1st Floor Community Space

 Etlooaat (Cree) He Who Shouts

 This exhibit of contemporary Native American art reflects the dynamic nature of Native American creativity and the changing realities of life and culture across the Americas.
-Featured artists include Neal Ambrose-Smith (Salish/Kootenai), Alistair Bane (Shawnee), Jeff Kahm (Plains Cree) and Virgil Ortiz *Cochiti Pueblo) in collaboration with Emilio Lobato, all working in a variety of styles and media.
+Featured artists include Neal Ambrose-Smith (Salish/Kootenai) and Jaune Quick-to-See- Smith, Alistair Bane (Shawnee), Jeff Kahm (Plains Cree) and Virgil Ortiz *Cochiti Pueblo) in collaboration with Emilio Lobato, all working in a variety of styles and media.
 There is an opportunity to hear diversity in Native American voices if we are willing to listen.